 |Rear suspension||Single sided hydraulic coil spring|

-With the Fascino, Yamaha has opened an altogether new segment of retro-styled scooters at a much affordable price.
+With the Fascino 125Fi, Yamaha has opened an altogether new segment of retro-styled scooters at a much affordable price.
 However, apart from the glamorous design, there is nothing much unique on the scooter, when it comes to mechanical aspects.
-The scooter has got a decent 113cc engine which does its job fairly well, with key focus on fuel efficiency.
-However, being a Yamaha, the Fascino has no fault in its riding dynamics.
+The scooter has got a decent 125cc engine which does its job fairly well, with a key focus on fuel efficiency.
+However being a Yamaha, the Fascino has no fault in its riding dynamics.
 It would have been better if the Fascino came with a few more modern comfort and convenience features, given the fact that the competition is already moving up the game in this aspect.